Stockflare/drive-wealth/README.md

 Additionally a `response.raw` is provided that contains the raw DriveWealth response.
 This is provided for development and debug purposes only.
 Upstream users should only rely on the `response.payload` and `response.messages`.
 This will allow us to deal with minor breaking changes in the DriveWealth API (which is currently in QA) without having to make code changes in upstream users.

-All Error cases are handled by raising a subclass of `DriveWealth::Errors::DriveWealthException`, this object exposes a number of attributes that can you can `to_h` to the consumer.
+All Error cases are handled by raising a subclass of `Trading::Errors::DriveWealthException`, this object exposes a number of attributes that can you can `to_h` to the consumer.

 ### Configuration Values